-This section introduces some neurological conditions and explores how they could impact on a student's academic performance and participation in college life.
+This section introduces some neurological conditions and explores how they could impact on a student's academic performance and participation in university life.
 Here, the main focus is to suggest ways in which you as a staff member can support students with a neurological condition to manage their role of being a student.

 - Difficulties that may be experienced by university students who are blind or visually impaired

 - Strategies staff can use to support students

 Neurological conditions are disorders of the brain, spinal cord and nerves throughout the body.
 Many conditions may be stable, others may be variable and some will be progressive.

 Major types of neurological conditions include Epilepsy, Huntingtons Disease, Multiple Sclerosis, Motor Neurone Disease, Friedreichs Ataxia, Parkinsons Disease, brain injury, stroke, and some speech and language difficulties.
 Speech, language, and communication difficulties include problems with articulation, voice strength, fluency problems, understanding others, expression, or being unable to speak.